ArmanMaesumi/LimitedLookAheadChess/README.md

 ## Datasets

 Due to the size of the datasets used in this paper, we cannot include them in this repository.
 The datasets will be made available by email request (arman@cs.utexas.edu).
-The primary dataset, which contains upwards of 30 million labelled chess positions, is nearly 2 gigabytes.
+The primary dataset, which contains upwards of 30 million chess positions (21 million of which are labelled), is nearly 2 gigabytes.
 This dataset was used for training and testing the deep autoencoder, classifier, and static evaluation function.